 Allocations of New Zealand Units are given to businesses carrying out certain activities.
 Find out who's eligible and how to apply.

-An industrial allocation is an allocation of units which is given to a business carrying out an activity which is recognised as being impacted by the New Zealand Emissions Trading Scheme (ETS).
+An industrial allocation is an allocation of units given to a business carrying out an activity which is impacted by the New Zealand Emissions Trading Scheme (ETS).

 The purpose of industrial allocations is to mitigate this impact and ensure that no part of the economy is unfairly affected.